BenoitHanotte/shorturls/README.md

     - urlhelper.go                  A file implementing function to validate a url and check its reachability
     - urlhelper_test.go             Tests for urlhelper

-config.yaml                         The configuration file shorturls.go                        The main logic, entrypoint of the program
 ```